oxford-arc/benchmarks/README.md

 ### Small (Single Node)

-The following single node benchmarks are run from *Singularity* containers which are built as part of the installation process.
+The following single node benchmarks are run from *Singularity* containers which are downloaded or built as part of the installation process.
 Detailled instructions can be found in the README of each benchmark below:

 #### GPU